The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 The poem reflects Frost’s style by using simple natural imagery and symbolic meaning.
 He combines everyday elements of nature with deep philosophical ideas.

 Q5.
-What message does Frost give about art in this poem?
+What message does Frost give about art in the poem “The aim was song”?

 Answer: